The definitive guide to choosing cooking methods that maximize nutrient availability and minimize inflammation

 Cooking temperature also matters, as HCA content closely parallels the degree of doneness of the meat.
 In other words, rare meat has much lower levels of HCA than well-done meat (38).
 AGEs follow a similar pattern, as they form when the meat browns, a direct result of the Maillard reaction.
 Minimizing smoke can reduce the formation of PAHs.

-With fats, the primary concern is oxidation.
-When oxidized fats are consumed, they become incorporated into circulating lipids and cell membranes.
 This is thought to be the initiating event in atherosclerosis (39).

 Polyunsaturated fats are the most prone to oxidative damage at high temperatures.
 These can be found in the oils used in cooking or in the food itself, in the case of meat and fish.
 Omega-3 fatty acids are particularly fragile.
 Frying tuna has been shown to degrade omega-3s by 70 to 85 percent (40), while baking or boiling fish has been shown to preserve more omega-3 fatty acids than frying (41).